danielfroz/knowledgebase-rag-demo/README.md

 This project was created to showcase RAG implemention using MongoDB Atlas and Voyage AI.

+This is meant to be a simple project - so can shows you how a RAG implementation look like without a complex code.

 # Components

 The project is organized into different components: